rcman/claude_ai_code/README.md

 <BR>

-This code was written by Claude AI
+This code was written by Claude AI.
+Take the code do what you want with it.
+Have fun!